 The last 300km was wet and slippery but it had dried some in the last 2 or so.
 23 hours a day sunlight and wind changes the road a lot in a day.
 Inuvik, again not much here, really a transit outpost for groups or miners heading into the arctic.
-Looked at Happy Valley Territorial park, and decided
+Looked at H

 to move on.
 Tuk is only 137km and the highway is new so should be pretty good.